-2. Find examples of 5 patterns.
-[MORE!!
-Need a good context set for the opening of the Proof chapter.]
-Spend some time really searching so you are able to find diverse examples with rich and different attributes? a mixture of patterns that are beautiful, surprising, complex, curious, multifaceted, mathematical, artistic, or...
-For each of these 5 patterns provide:
+2. Find examples of 10 patterns.
+Spend some time really searching so you are able to find diverse examples with rich and different attributes - a mixture of patterns that are beautiful, surprising, complex, curious, multifaceted, mathematical, and artistic, and that come from many different areas.
+For each of these 10 patterns provide: